-Sprint saved over $60 million dollars in avoided energy costs during this time.
-Sprint expects to reach its 10-year 20 percent absolute energy and renewable energy goals by 2017.
-The company has a number of additional energy reduction initiatives currently in progress.
+Sprint saved over $60 million dollars in avoided energy costs during this time period, and has a number of additional energy reduction initiatives currently in progress.

 Sprint’s multifaceted energy efficiency strategy includes applying a unique energy savings approach to each asset class and tying compensation to energy reduction, which has resulted in more than $60 million in avoided energy costs.

 Lack of corporate energy goal or enterprise energy reporting and management effort